sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

 ### Add configuration for SAP Build Work Zone, standard edition

+> You can create a CAP project in either Node.js or Java.
+You have to choose one way or the other and follow through.
+The tabs **Node.js** and **Java** provide detailed steps for each alternative way.

 [OPTION BEGIN [Node.js]]

 1. Run the following command in the terminal: